EV Company News For The Month Of March 2020

 Tesla Inc. (NASDAQ:TSLA)

-Tesla is currently ranked the number 1 globally with 11% global market share.
+Tesla is currently ranked number 1 globally with 11% global market share.
 Tesla is still assumed to be the number 1 electric car seller in the US.

 Tesla China-made Model 3 vehicles at the Shanghai gigafactory

-On March 11, Green Car reports reported:
+On March 11, Green Car Reports reported:

-Investors can read my June 2019 Blog post: "Tesla - A Look At The Positives And The Negatives", where I rated the stock a buy.
+Investors can read my June 2019 Blog post: "Tesla - A Look At The Positives And The Negatives," where I rated the stock a buy.
 It was trading at USD 196.80.

 BMW (OTCPK:BMWYY), Mini

-BMW is currently ranked the number 2 global electric car manufacturer with 8% global market share.
-BMW is number 1 in Europe with 12% market share.
+BMW is currently ranked the number 2 global electric car manufacturer with an 8% global market share.
+BMW is number 1 in Europe with a 12% market share.

 On March 3, Bloomberg reported: